Sydney White

 The inciting incident occurs at 12 minutes when Sydney is assigned to a dorm room that has black mold and must be fumigated.
 She's displaced from her planned sorority rush experience, forcing her away from her idealized path..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Rachel blackballs Sydney from Kappa sorority during rush, humiliating her publicly.
+This indicates the protagonist's commitment to Rachel blackballs Sydney from Kappa sorority during rush, humiliating her publicly.
 Sydney makes the choice to fully move into the Vortex house with the outcasts rather than continue pursuing Greek life., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Sydney and Tyler share a public kiss at a party, and Sydney's campaign gains major momentum.
+Of particular interest, this crucial beat Sydney and Tyler share a public kiss at a party, and Sydney's campaign gains major momentum.
 She appears to be winning both love and the election - a false victory as Rachel's counterattack is brewing., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
 Here, Sydney discovers Tyler apparently betrayed her (due to Rachel's manipulation).
 Heartbroken and believing she's lost everything, Sydney decides to give up and go home.
 Her idealism and hope "die."., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.